pwinckles/rocfl/README.md

 1. Execute: `cargo install rocfl`
 1. Verify the install: `rocfl help`

+If you want to build a binary that does not include the code for integrating with S3, which adds a large number of dependencies, then you can do so by running: `cargo install rocfl --no-default-features`.

 ## Usage

 `rocfl` is intended to be run from within an OCFL repository's storage